 Don't Neglect Their Sensory Needs

-Children with ASD often have distinct sensory needs and may react strongly to certain sounds, lights, textures, tastes, or smells.
+Children with Autism often have distinct sensory needs and may react strongly to certain sounds, lights, textures, tastes, or smells.
 Be mindful not to dismiss or overlook these sensitivities.
 Instead, consider them when organizing their routine, environment, and activities.

 Don't Forget to Listen